Bacon Stuffed Sweet Pepper Poppers

 • TOTAL

-These oven-baked stuffed peppers are very simple to make.
-Mini sweet peppers are becoming more popular in the grocery stores, if you cannot find them, use jalapeƱo peppers with all the seeds and membrane removed.
+These stuffed mini peppers are simple to make and taste incredible.
+Mini sweet peppers are becoming more popular in grocery stores; if you cannot find them, use jalapeño peppers with all the seeds and membrane removed.
 Or, if you can find them, longer mild Anaheim peppers, which are less spicy (they are light green).

 You Will Need